-In case, you didn’t know yet, I have a FREE webinar for you to help you grow your blog WITHOUT losing your mind (no need to be overwhelmed and confused anymore!).
+In case, you didn’t know yet, I have a FREE training for you to help you make passive income by launching online courses all WITHOUT being overwhelmed and losing your mind.
+As I launched online courses before, I came up with the 3-step process you need to launch your course in the simplest and fastest way possible.
 When I was starting out in my journey, there are three foundational things I’ve used to fuel the rocket of my business.
-These three things, which I now call the Blogging Focus Formula, are what I share in the webinar.
+This process, which I now call the Course Compass Framework, is what I share in the masterclass.
 Hop on the webinar now by signing up here.

 If you’ve read this blog post till the very end, you’re the BEST!
 What number is your favorite lesson to take home?
 Screenshot this post and share it with me at @myrrakate on IG so I can repost it!

 I'm Myrra Kate.

 I help female entrepreneurs scale their income and impact by launching transformational online courses.

 ditch the endless strategies & launch your course